Reinforced Latent Reasoning for LLM-based Recommendation: Methodology

 \subsection{Latent Reasoning Architecture}

 Before generating the final answer, we guide the LLM to first produce reasoning tokens in a continuous latent space to simulate slow thinking.
 Unlike prior work that directly uses hidden states from the LLM’s decoding layers as latent thoughts within the input embedding space, we introduce an additional attention layer on top of the final decoding layer to explicitly generate latent thought tokens.
-This layer serves two key purposes: (1) it functions as a dedicated reasoning token generator that aggregates contextual information to produce coherent latent thoughts, and (2) it ensures that the generated tokens are aligned with the LLM’s input embedding space.
+This layer serves two key purposes: \zy{(1) functioning as a specialized reasoning token generator that aggregates contextual information to produce coherent latent thoughts, and (2) aligning the latent reasoning tokens more seamlessly with the LLM’s input embedding space. }

 Formally, given a data point converted into the prompt format $(x, y)$, at the $i$-th reasoning token generation, we first obtain the hidden states from the LLM's final decoding layer by inputting $x$ along with all previously generated latent reasoning tokens.
 We then apply our additional attention layer to these hidden states and take the last-position output as the next latent reasoning token.
 Formally,